 - Translation & Interpretation Services

-We equip healthcare professionals and educators with the functional Spanish they need to:
+We equip healthcare & other professionals with the functional Spanish they need to

 - Be successful in their workplace